By Spike, Regular Contributor

 The advantages Patches has are simple.
 With Pirates, he can get big minions mid-combat, and he has an advantage of Pirates on demand.
 Pirates are rather strong against Demon or Beast comps, since their high stats can usually deal with the tokens spawned, or the giant Scavenging Hyena from Beast comps.
 You know that hyena.
 The one that somehow hits the 1/1000 chance of surviving long enough to get 100/100+ stats.

 However, Patches also come with major drawbacks.
 The most obvious one is that if you don’t find the resources to force Pirates, his Hero Power is mostly useless.
 Sure, a few Pirates see play in other comps (especially Goldgrubber), but, for the most part they’re heavily class-dependent.
 Also, Pirates have a huge issue with Murlocs.
 Poisonous is annoying for a comp relying on stats.
-Really annoying. [irates also hate Mechs and George the Fallen’s Divine Shields, as Divine Shields (really, Divine Shields in any comp) give them a lot of issue.
+Really annoying.
+[Pirates also hate Mechs and George the Fallen’s Divine Shields, as Divine Shields (really, Divine Shields in any comp) give them a lot of issue.
 If Pirates can’t survive a trade, they’re not going to do very well, and with Divine Shields their main asset (lots of Attack, and one shots) is negated.

 Dragons also give Pirates some issues, but Dragons are (thankfully) not generally online super early.
 If Whelps snipe down your Dread Admiral Elise or Ripsnarl Captain early, those mid-combat buffs won’t happen, and you’ll be left without the advantage of gigantic stats on the board.
 However, until Kalecgos gets rolling, they aren’t a major issue.

 All in all, Patches is a top tier hero that runs a fairly consistent game of Pirates.
-You know what you’re going to get most of the time when you pick him, and he usually does okay.
-He isn’t especially strong, and he has a linear gameplan, but, like most of the Tribe synergistic Heroes (Ysera, Jaraxxus, Millificent), he can pull a Top 4 finish off fairly easily.
+You know what you’re going to get most of the time when you pick him, and he usually does okay at worst.
+He isn’t completely overpowered, and he has a linear gameplan, but, like most of the Tribe synergistic Heroes (Ysera, Jaraxxus, Millificent), he can pull a Top 4 finish off fairly easily.

 Until next time,